Sharpness-aware Quantization for Deep Neural Networks: More Implementation Details

-For the fixed-precision training, we apply $m$-sharpness strategy with $m=128$ following ESAM~\cite{du2021efficient} and ASAM~\cite{Kwon2021ASAMAS}.
-Following~\cite{Li2020Additive}, we introduce weight normalization during training.
-The clipping levels for weights and activations are initialized to 1.
-For the hyper-parameter $\rho$, we conduct grid search over \{0.02, 0.05, 0.1, 0.15, 0.2, $\dots$, 0.9, 1.0\} to find appropriate values of $\rho$.
-The detailed settings of $\rho$ on CIFAR-100 and ImageNet are put in Tables~\ref{table:implementation_details_cifar} and~\ref{table:implementation_details_imagenet}, respectively.
-To compute the largest eigenvalue $\lambda_{max}$ of the Hessian of different quantized models on CIFAR-100, we use power iteration algorithm following~\cite{dong2019hawq}.
-To reduce the computational cost, we randomly sample 500 training images to compute $\lambda_{max}$.
+In this section, we provide more implementation details of \methodshortname.
+As suggested by SAM~\cite{foret2021sharpnessaware} and GSAM~\cite{zhuang2021surrogate}, we apply $m$-sharpness strategy with $m=128$.
+For both CNNs and ViTs, we use inception-style pre-processing~\cite{szegedy2015going} without strong data augmentation.
+Specifically, we randomly crop $224 \times 224$ patches from an image or its horizontal flip counterpart for training.
+At test time, a $224 \times 224$ centered crop is chosen.
+For the hyper-parameter $\rho$, we conduct grid search over \{0.02, 0.05, 0.1, 0.15, 0.2, $\dots$, 1.0\} to find appropriate values following the common practice in SAM~\cite{foret2021sharpnessaware} and GSAM~\cite{zhuang2021surrogate}.
+We put the detailed settings of $\rho$ in Table~\ref{table:rho_details}.
+For MobileNetV2, we fine-tune the quantized model with additional learnable layer-wise offsets for activations and knowledge distillation following~\cite{park2020profit,liu2022nonuniform}.
+As suggested by~\cite{park2020profit,nagel2022overcoming}, we apply BN re-estimation for 10 iterations after training.
+To compute the largest eigenvalue $\lambda_{max}$ of the Hessian of different quantized models on ImageNet, we use the power iteration algorithm following~\cite{dong2019hawq}.
+To reduce the computational cost, we randomly sample 10k training images for computation.

-For the mixed-precision quantization, we first train a configuration generator to obtain bitwidth configurations that satisfy the computational constraint.
-The configuration generator is an LSTM network with a fully-connected layer to predict the bitwidth of each layer.
-The dimension of the hidden state is set to 64.
-Following DARTS~\cite{liu2018darts}, we use half of the CIFAR-100 training data as the validation set.
-To accelerate the bitwidth search on ImageNet, we randomly sample 100 classes of samples for training.
-Following ProxylessNAS~\cite{cai2018proxylessnas}, we randomly sample 50k training images as the validation set.
-We set $\beta$ to $1 \times 10^{-4}$ for the experiments on CIFAR-100 and $5 \times 10^{-3}$ for those on ImageNet.
-For the training of the low-precision models in \secondmethodshortname, we apply a warmup strategy following~\cite{guo2020breaking}.
-Specifically, we fix the configuration generator and only train the quantized models for 10 epochs to provide better initialization.